-I’ve put online (on HAL) the manuscript I’ve submitted to PowerTech 2021 (⚠ not yet accepted).
+I’ve put online (on HAL) the manuscript I’ve submitted to PowerTech 2021 (⚠ not yet accepted [Edit: it was eventually accepted.
+Presentation video is available]).
 It discusses the modeling of energy storage losses.
 The question is how to model these losses using convex functions, so that the model can be embedded efficiently in optimal energy management problems.

 This is possible thanks to a constraint relaxation: losses are assumed to be greater than (≥) their expression, rather than equal (=).
 With a convex loss expression, the resulting constraint is convex.
 In applications where energy losses tend to be naturally minimized, this works great.
 This means that the inequality is tight at the optimum: losses are eventually equal to their expression.
 Notice that in applications where dissipating energy can be necessary at the optimum, this relaxation can fail: losses are strictly greater than their expression, meaning that there are extraneous losses!